syncs-usyd/syncs-constitution/constitution.rst

       2. no later than fourteen (14) clear days after a request under sub clause 7.2 of this Constitution; and

-      3. consistently with requirements for an Annual General Meeting
+      3. in accordance with requirements for an Annual General Meeting

-3. The Secretary must give at least seven (7) clear days' written notice of the time, date, venue, and the nature of the business proposed to be transacted at the General Meeting through one of the recognised media platforms of the Society.
+3. The Secretary must give at least seven (7) clear days' written notice of the time, date, venue, and nature of the business proposed to be transacted at the General Meeting through one of the recognised media platforms of the Society.

 4. Quorum at General Meetings will be the lesser number of one-third of the total membership of the Society or fifteen (15) Ordinary Members.